mcinteerj/mongodb-graphql-lab/readme.md

 **Guide 2:** [Configure MongoDB Stitch for GraphQL](docs/02-mongodb-stitch-graphql.md)

 ## 3. Build and Host your simple Web Application on MongoDB Stitch
 In this section, you will deploy/host a simple web application on MongoDB Stitch.
 The web application is made up of three files; `index.html`, `index.css` and `app.js`.
-Sample files are provided in the [sampleFiles folder](./sampleFiles).
+Sample files are provided in the [sampleFiles folder](./sampleFiles) or as a Zip file on [Google Drive](https://drive.google.com/file/d/1CzKfHdR0rwH1PO8jHKppQhDMaLTHgJC-/view?usp=sharing).

 These files **create a simple website which shows a list of movies** (including some detailed movie information) which is retrieved through the GraphQL endpoint you deployed in step 2.